kubevela/kubevela/docs/en/platform-engineers/openapi-v3-json-schema.md

-# Auto-generated Schema for Capability Parameters

-For any installed capabilities from [definition files](./definition-and-templates.md), KubeVela will automatically generate OpenAPI v3 JSON Schema for the parameters defined.
-So end users can learn how to write the Application Object from it.

-Platform builders can integrate the schema API to build a new UI for their end users.

-## An integration workflow

-In definition objects, `parameter` is always required as the entrance for encapsulation of the capabilities.

-* CUE: the [`parameter`](../cue/component.md#Write-ComponentDefinition) is a `keyword` in CUE template.
-* HELM: the [`parameter``](../helm/component.md#Write-ComponentDefinition) is generated from `values.yaml` in HELM chart.
+# Generate Forms from Definitions

-When a new ComponentDefinition or TraitDefinition applied in K8s, KubeVela will watch the resources and generate a `ConfigMap` in the same namespace with the definition object.
+For any capabilities installed via [Definition Objects](./definition-and-templates.md), KubeVela will automatically generate OpenAPI v3 JSON schema based on its parameter list, and store it in a `ConfigMap` in the same `namespace` with the definition object.

-The default KubeVela system namespace is `vela-system`, the built-in capabilities are laid there.
+> The default KubeVela system `namespace` is `vela-system`, the built-in capabilities and schemas are laid there.

+## List Schema

-The ConfigMap will have a common label `definition.oam.dev=schema`, so you can find easily by:
+This `ConfigMap` will have a common label `definition.oam.dev=schema`, so you can find easily by:

 ```shell
 $ kubectl get configmap -n vela-system -l definition.oam.dev=schema